HariGoutham/Syllabus/problem_patterns/README.md

-# Problem-Solving Patterns
+# 🌟 Problem-Solving Patterns

-This repository contains a collection of problem-solving patterns commonly used in coding interviews and competitive programming.
-Each pattern is accompanied by relevant LeetCode problems for practice.
+Welcome to the **Problem-Solving Patterns** repository!
+This collection is designed to help you master essential coding techniques that are frequently encountered in technical interviews and competitive programming.
+Each pattern is linked to relevant LeetCode problems for hands-on practice.
+Let's dive in!

+---

-## Table of Contents
+## 📚 Table of Contents

 1. [Arrays and Strings](#arrays-and-strings)
 2. [Linked Lists](#linked-lists)